 Outreach and Education for Hawai‘i Fruit and Vegetable Growers

-The Rule establishes, for the first time, science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables grown for human consumption.
-Some key requirements of the Rule are in: agricultural water; biological soil amendments; domesticated and wild animals; worker training and health & hygiene; equipment, tools and buildings; and recordkeeping.
-For a quick reference to the Produce Safety Rule, see FSMA PSR Key Requirements.
+The Rule establishes, for the first time, mandatory science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables grown for human consumption.
+Some key requirements of the Rule are in: agricultural water; biological soil amendments; domesticated and wild animals; worker training and health & hygiene; equipment, tools and buildings; and record keeping.
+For a quick reference to the Federal Produce Safety Rule, see FSMA PSR Key Requirements.

 Just beginning to learn about the Produce Safety Rule?
 Here are some good starting points:

 - Learn where your farm falls under the Rule – check out the Coverage and Exemptions/Exclusions flowchart from the FDA.
 Farms may fall under one of three categories (covered, qualified exempt, or excluded), with different requirements for each category.
 Where your farm falls depends on what you sell, who you sell to, and how much you sell.

 - Take a Produce Safety Alliance (PSA) Grower Training class.